makekop/Text-To-Speech-Python-Script-with-Google-Cloud/README.md

   pip3 install google-cloud-texttospeech
 - Google Cloud Service Account Credentials.

-# Part1: Google Cloud Text-to-Speech API Setup Guide (If you already have the API Key or required Credentials you can skip to PART2)
+# Part 1: Google Cloud Text-to-Speech API Setup Guide (If you already have the API Key or required Credentials you can skip to PART2)

 Create a Google Cloud Project:
 1. Log in or Sign Up to Google Cloud Console: https://console.cloud.google.com/